sciZer0/7/v/README.md

 From day one, the blockchain’s bandwidth is over 50,000 Transactions Per Second, with the potential to process 700,000 TPS in the future.

-*It is possible to use, for example, the Solana blockchain's codebase, having  modified it a bit.*